 Return to Friends of the Phonograph Movie List

-And of course, the argument in the record store over what to play at the funeral:
+And of course, there is the argument in the record store over what music should be played at a funeral:

 Top 5 songs about death: